HSLdevcom/jore4-ui/README.md

 `@testing-library/react` is used with jest as it provides ways to interact with DOM.
 Tests can be run with `yarn test`.

+### "Integration" tests / "react hook e2e tests"

+We also have integration tests for ui side that are run with `jest`.
+We have those because sometimes there is need to do e.g. complex graphql queries on UI side, and those are impossible to test without running tests against real hasura instance.

+- In order to run integration tests, you need to have hasura instance running.
+That is the case if you have docker-compose environment running.
+- To run tests: `yarn test:integration`

 ### Cypress (e2e) tests

 - In order to run e2e tests, you need to have ui and all the dependencies running.